sohaamir/neuro_resources/README.md

 - [Figshare](https://plus.figshare.com/) Figshare is a multidisciplinary repository that supports a wide range of research outputs, including datasets, figures, images, posters, presentations, videos.
 ### Other
 - [The Experiment Factory](https://www.expfactory.org/) An open source, modular infrastructure for the deployment of standardized behavioral experiments, surveys, and games ran by the Poldrack Lab.
 See the docs [here](https://expfactory.github.io/).
+- [DataLad](https://www.datalad.org/) DataLad is a data management and distribution tool designed to facilitate handling of large datasets.
+Check out [this](https://psychoinformatics-de.github.io/rdm-course/) Carpentries course and the [DataLad handbook](https://handbook.datalad.org/en/latest/) for an overview.

 ## Forums
 (Neuro)science is a team effort where people are always on hand to help.
 Online forums are a great source of answers for problems that people have faced in the past, as well as a place to ask for help in solving new ones.